scossar/zalg-editor/README.md

 The `fetcher` is used by the `SubmitPlugin` component to submit the editor's data to the route's `action` function.

 Note: this is a work in progress.
-I'm using similar code in a couple of apps, so it made sense to extract it into a submodule.
+I'm using similar code in a couple of apps - it made sense to extract it into a submodule.

 ## Development setup